-Accommodations are evaluated and granted on a case-by-case basis.
+Accommodation is evaluated and granted on a case-by-case basis.
 However, the University of Pikeville historically has provided the following reasonable accommodation to students who have been approved, in advance, to receive them:

-- Extended time to take an examination.

-- The ability to take a written examination in a quiet environment.

-- Special classroom seating

-- Assistive listening device, e.g. FM system

-- The University of Pikeville Disabilities Student Services Office will notify the instructor of record, Office of Student Affairs, and Assessment Coordinator of students who have been approved for testing accommodation and their needs at the beginning of each semester.
+- Extended time to take an examination. - The ability to take a written examination in a quiet environment. - Special classroom seating - Assistive listening device, e.g. FM system - The University of Pikeville Disability Resource Center will notify the instructor of record, Office of Student Affairs, and Assessment Coordinator of students who have been approved for testing accommodation and their needs at the beginning of each semester. - In exceptional circumstances, additional accommodations may be approved by the Dean in conjunction with the Disability Resource Center.